jimblasko/UnbreakableCoin-master/README.md

 Unbreakablecoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

-Unbreakablecoin is based on Bitcoin.
+Unbreakablecoin is based on Bitcoin's core with modifications to it's speed and size.
 Its development tracks Bitcoin's, the following information applies to Bitcoin's developemnt.
 Development process
 -------------------